Hyacinth Graf Strachwitz: Final battles

-Involvement with the German resistance
+A member of the German resistance?

-According to the historian Steinbach, Strachwitz was in contact with the German military resistance to Nazism.
-Hoffmann states that he was associated with "Plan Lanz", with Generals Hubert Lanz Hans Speidel and Paul Loehning, as testified by General der Gebirgstruppe Hubert Lanz.
-The plan was to arrest or kill Hitler in early February 1943 during Hitler's scheduled visit to Army Detachment Lanz at Poltava.

-In this account, Strachwitz's role was to surround Hitler and his escorts shortly after Hitler's arrival with his tanks.
+Peter Hoffmann, a Canadian historian of German descent, published a book in 1969 with the title "Widerstand, Staatsstreich, Attentat — Der Kampf der Opposition gegen Hitler" [Resistance, Coup d'etat, Assassination — The Battle of the Opposition against Hitler].
+This work lists Strachwitz as being part of the German military resistance to Nazism.
+With Generals Hubert Lanz, Hans Speidel and Paul Loehning he is shown as being associated with "Plan Lanz".
+But the only person to have testified that a "Plan Lanz" ever existed was General der Gebirgstruppe Hubert Lanz.
+According to Lanz, the plan was to arrest or kill Hitler in early February 1943 during Hitler's scheduled visit to Armeeabteilung Lanz.
+In his account, the role of Strachwitz was to surround Hitler and his escorts shortly after Hitler's arrival with his tanks.
 Lanz stated that he would have then arrested Hitler, and in the event of resistance, Strachwitz's tanks would have shot and killed the entire delegation.
 Hitler cancelled the visit and the plan was dropped.
-In addition, Tewes states that this plan was discussed by Lanz and Strachwitz at Valky.
-The idea was to arrest and hand over Hitler into the custody of Generalfeldmarschall Günther von Kluge, at the time commander-in-chief of Army Group Centre.

-Author Röll, however, casts doubt on this account, noting that Strachwitz's cousin, Rudolf Christoph Freiherr von Gersdorff, who attempted to assassinate Hitler in 1943, had recounted that Strachwitz had expressed the belief to him several times that killing Hitler would have constituted murder.
-Röll concludes that Strachwitz was too much a Prussian officer to consider assassinating Hitler.
+Author Röll casts doubt on this account.
+Strachwitz's cousin, Rudolf Christoph Freiherr von Gersdorff, who attempted to assassinate Hitler in 1943, stated that Strachwitz had expressed the belief to him several times that killing Hitler would have constituted murder.
+Röll concludes that Strachwitz was too much a Prussian officer to consider murdering Hitler.